eclipse-ee4j/jakartaee-examples/websocket/annotatedServerEndpoint/README.md

-# An annotated ServerEndpoint example
+# A Jakarta WebSocket annotated ServerEndpoint example

 This example demonstrates how to use an annotated ServerEndpoint.